Manyuta/rustq/README.md

-# Rust distibuted job queue system
+## Rust distibuted job queue system
 A distributed job queue built in **Rust** using **RabbitMQ** for message delivery and **Redis** for persistent job storage.
 It supports asynchronous workers, retries with backoff strategies, and horizontal scalability.

+***This project is a capstone project upon completing the rustcamp organized by Ukrainian Rust Community.***

 ## Features
 - **Distributed Queue** - RabbitMQ manages message routing and delivery.